JesseXiong7/JesseXiong7.github.io/block1.md

 Database 1 introduced me to relational databases and SQL.
 I learned how to design tables, define relationships, and use SQL queries to retrieve and analyze data.
 This course showed me how organized data drives business decisions and analytics.

 ### What I Learned
-**Understanding Database Systems**
+- Studied how database systems store and manage organizational data
-I studied how database systems store and manage data for organizations.
-I learned key terms like tables, fields, records, primary keys, and foreign keys and how these elements form relationships between datasets.
+- Learned key terms: tables, fields, records, primary keys, foreign keys

-**Database Design and ERDs**
+- Designed Entity Relationship Diagrams (ERDs) to map data relationships
-I created Entity Relationship Diagrams (ERDs) to map out data relationships and apply normalization rules (1NF to 3NF).
-I developed ERDs for projects like the **Drone Module 2** and **Rewards Module 2**, defining data types, relationships, and cardinality.
+- Applied normalization rules (1NF–3NF) to improve data structure

-**Working with SQL and SSMS**
+- Built ERDs for **Drone Module 2** and **Rewards Module 2**
-I used Microsoft SQL Server Management Studio to restore databases, create tables, and populate them with data.
-I practiced writing queries that used `SELECT`, `WHERE`, `GROUP BY`, and `ORDER BY`, along with aggregate functions like `COUNT` and `SUM`.
-I also used JOINs and subqueries to combine and filter data from multiple tables and explored `UNION` to merge data sets.
+- Restored databases and created tables in SQL Server Management Studio (SSMS)

-**Testing and Troubleshooting**
+- Wrote SQL queries including `SELECT`, `WHERE`, `GROUP BY`, `ORDER BY`, and aggregate functions
-I learned to review query results for accuracy, debug SQL errors, and analyze relationships for data consistency and performance.
+- Used JOINs, subqueries, and UNION to combine and analyze data

-**Data Organization and Analysis**
+- Debugged SQL errors and validated relationships for accuracy and performance
-I became comfortable cleaning, organizing, and summarizing data so it can be used for analytics and visualization.
+- Cleaned, organized, and analyzed datasets for use in reporting and visualization

 ### Artifacts and Projects
 - [Drone Module ERD](block1_artifacts/database1/jxiong34_drone_EER.png)